fwenzel/reporter/README.md

     ./manage.py update_product_details

+Finally, to initialize the [search index][Haystack], run:

+    ./manage.py rebuild_index

 The Internet has plenty of of documentation on setting up a Django application with any web server.
 If you need a wsgi entry point, you can find one in ``wsgi/reporter.wsgi``.

+### Cron jobs
+There are two jobs you want to run periodically:

+    ./manage.py update_product_details  # Mozilla Product Details update
+    ./manage.py update_index            # update search index

+The frequency is up to you, but you probably want to run the search index updates relatively frequently, while the product details can wait a little longer.

 License
 -------